- 14 Jul 2025

 The Consensus is an important quality control feature, allowing you to compare annotations by different users on a specific item and generating majority-vote based, high-quality data.

-When consensus is enabled for a labeling task, it is configured with the percentage of items to cover and the number of assignees.
-Dataloop automatically creates copies of the items and assigns them randomly to contributors.
+When consensus is enabled for a labeling task, it is configured with the percentage of items to cover and the number of annotators.
+Dataloop automatically creates copies of the items and assigns them randomly to annotators.

 Key Points: